olujimiAdebakin/Paynode-Aggregator/README.md

 -   `500 Internal Server Error`: The service is not running or encountered an unexpected issue during startup.

 ## Contributing
-We welcome contributions to the Payflow project!
+We welcome contributions to the PayNode project!
 To get started:

 -   🌿 Fork the repository and create a new branch for your feature or bug fix.
 -   🛠️ Ensure your code adheres to existing coding standards and passes all tests.